 Infantile scoliosis causes a curvature of the spine of an infant.
 There are two main theories as to the development of infantile scoliosis – the first postulates that some children are simply born with a spine which is already curved, while the second suggests that the curvature occurs after birth and may be linked to the way a baby is handled.
 Much more research is required to clarify this however, and it is likely that once idiopathic scoliosis itself is better understood, the answer will become clear.

-Infants should always have a complete neurological examination and MRI or CT scan performed to rule out any underlying neurological condition or disease process.
+Since most idiopathic scoliosis cases do develop later in life however, it is important that suspected cases in infants should be investigated with a complete neurological examination and MRI or CT scan.
+This will serve to rule out any underlying neurological condition or disease process.

-Treatment options may include observation in smaller curves under 20 degrees.
-In flexible curves over 20 degrees, full time bracing can be applied for 2 to 3 years and then reviewed as growth stabilises.
-In more rigid curves, repeated serial casting is required to help minimize development and the need for surgery.
+In flexible curves over 20 degrees, full time bracing can be used, generally for 2 to 3 years and then reviewed as growth stabilises.
+In more rigid curves, repeated serial casting is sometimes recommended to help minimize the development of scoliosis and the possible need for surgery.

 Surgery is always the last choice of treatment for infantile scoliosis; however, it may be recommended if bracing and casting fail to stop the scoliosis from progressing.